ArthurRbn/Corewar/README.md

 You can find some source code of asm here : ./asm/src

-It'll transform those .s in .cor that can be interpreated by the machine.
+It'll transform those .s in .cor that can be interpreted by the machine.

 You can create your own champ to make him fight against others champs.